 What’s the difference between utilizing a credit repair service and disputing errors yourself?

 The Lexington Law reviews and complaints from Bills.com show some past customers have been unhappy with aspects of this credit repair company, like allegedly charging one client hundreds of dollars for “nothing [she] couldn’t have done [her]self.”
-Another client left a complaint that Lexington Law allegedly failing to follow up with credit bureaus after the initial dispute letters were sent.
+Another client complained that Lexington Law reportedly failed to follow up with credit bureaus after the initial dispute letters were sent.

-While some amount of consumer complaints are normal, it’s smart to find out more about the experiences of prior clients so you can avoid making the same mistakes.
-Learning more about what credit repair companies can and cannot do is the first step.
+While some consumer complaints are typical, learning more about prior clients’ experiences is wise to avoid making the same mistakes.
+The first step is learning more about what credit repair companies can and cannot do.

-Many financial experts recommend disputing your own credit report errors rather than paying fees to a company to do essentially the same thing you can do at home, for free.
+Many financial experts recommend disputing your credit report errors rather than paying a company’s fees to do the same thing you can do at home for free.

 Avoiding Credit Repair Scams

-Some credit repair companies are actually scams masquerading as legitimate companies.
-Steer clear of anyone trying to charge you fees upfront, something that is illegal in the industry.
+Some credit repair companies are scams masquerading as legitimate companies.
+Steer clear of anyone trying to charge you fees upfront, which is illegal in the industry.
 Consider it a red flag if a company tells you not to contact credit reporting bureaus on your own or if they try to get you to lie or dispute legitimate information on your credit report.

-Do you really need credit repair?
+Do you need credit repair?
 Probably not.
-After all, it’s fully within your power to find and dispute errors on your credit reports at no cost to you.
+After all, it’s entirely within your power to find and dispute errors on your credit reports at no cost.